 If you live in a colder climate but still want to grow purple fountain grass, you may be able to keep it alive through winter if you protect it from the cold, whether with mulch and windbreaks or by growing it in a container.
 Purple fountain grass doesn’t require much attention.
-A sunny spot with some well draining soil and plenty of room to grow is all this grass needs.
-It can grow to up to 4 feet tall and wide, so be sure to space your plants out.
+A sunny spot with some well-draining soil and plenty of room to grow is all this grass needs.
+It can grow up to 4 feet tall and wide, so be sure to space your plants out.

 Although it’s referred to as an ornamental grass, fiber optic grass is actually a type of sedge.
 One glance at this grass and you’ll understand why it’s called fiber optic grass or live wire grass.
 It has thin, bright green leaves that end in silver or white flowers.
 This ornamental grass makes an excellent container plant or centerpiece due to its shape and color.
-Fiber optic grass enjoys moist areas, making it an excellent choice for parts of your garden that may be too wet for other plants.
-However, it’s poisonous to people and pets and can be a skin irritant, so take care when handling it.
+Fiber optic grass enjoys moist areas, making it ideal for parts of your garden that may be too wet for other plants.
+However, it’s toxic to people and pets and can be a skin irritant, so take care when handling it.

-Both dwarf pampas grass and the full-sized varieties would make a stunning addition to any garden, but the dwarf version is a better option for borders and accents.
+Both dwarf pampas grass and the full-sized varieties would make stunning additions to any garden, but the dwarf version is a better option for borders and accents.
 This grass has long, whip-thin leaves and tall stalks ending in incredibly fluffy white flowers.
-It requires full sun, but is fairly drought tolerant.
+It requires full sun but is fairly drought tolerant.
 Additionally, you don’t need to worry about deer or rabbits snacking on your pampas grass.
 Dwarf pampas grass can grow to between 5 and 6 feet tall, while the full-sized varieties get closer to 10 feet tall, so be sure to give them plenty of room.

 These four ornamental grasses are some of our favorites.
 Any one of them would be a great choice to accent your garden.
 Dwarf pampas grass, little bluestem, fiber optic grass, and purple fountain grass are excellent places to start, but there’s a wide world of ornamental grass for you to explore!
 No matter which variety you choose, ornamental grass can provide a burst of color and texture to any garden.